OWASP/SecureTea-Project/doc/en-US/user_guide.md

 - Monitor network usage
 - Monitor active CPU process

+**Generate report about the malicious IP address using OSINT tools** The report will contain the following fields:
+1. Reverse DNS
+2. Geo lookup
+3. WHOIS lookup
+4. Other important details

 ## Intrusion Detection System
 SecureTea Intrusion Detection System (IDS) deals with the following attack vectors and logs any abnormalities: